Graham Benstead: Non-League football and return to Brentford (1993–1997)

 Benstead's 18 months with Conference club Kettering ended with second and sixth-place finishes respectively and he dropped down to the Southern League Premier Division to move to Northamptonshire rivals Rushden & Diamonds in June 1995.
 He had an excellent 1995–96 season, helping the club to the Premier Division title and promotion to the Conference.
 Benstead made just seven appearances during the 1996–97 season and had a non-playing spell with Kingstonian, before making a surprise return to Brentford in July 1997, as player/goalkeeping coach on a week-to-week contract.
 Minor surgery required by first-choice goalkeeper Kevin Dearden meant that Benstead made his second debut for the club in a 3–1 defeat to York City on 11 October 1997.
 He made one further appearance in an FA Cup first round replay versus former club Colchester United on 25 November, before being released by new manager Micky Adams in January 1998.

 Return to non-League football (1997–2004)

 Benstead joined Isthmian League Premier Division club Basingstoke Town in 1998 and wound down his career with spells at Chertsey Town, Farnborough Town and Stevenage Borough.

 International career

-Benstead was capped by England youth and won three caps for England Semi-Pro in 1994.
+Benstead was capped once by England youth and won three caps for England Semi-Pro in 1994.